 Begin the exercise.

-Distribute, the eSchool, Preparing for the Mission Exercise Guide (2018).
+Distribute, the Global College of PME, Preparing for the Mission Exercise Guide.

 When complete, continue.

 Until now, you may not have needed to understand nor explain these “big picture” pieces.
 This, however, is critical once in command.
 This worksheet will help you identify gaps in your preparation, which you must remedy before you assume command.